 Before going into the details of Outlook vs Gmail, let’s clear some points.
 Nowadays, almost everyone has an Email address!
 Or, if that sounds too generalized, we can say that everyone connected to the Internet has an email address.
 When you create an email address, however, you are picking the email service also.
 Provided the fact that email is more or less your digital identity, it’s necessary to pick the right email service provider for you.
 And, that’s where the Outlook vs Gmail discussion arises.

-Outlook and Gmail – Let’s Break the Ice
+Gmail vs Outlook – Let’s Break the Ice

 P.S.
 It needs to be noted that we are referring to Outlook.com when we say Outlook.
 As you know, Microsoft has one product named Outlook, which is an email management client for Windows.
 Here, however, we are comparing the email service.

-In short, we have much more reasons to go with Gmail, at least in the case of User Interface.
+In short, we have many more reasons to go with Gmail, at least in the case of User Interface.

 Organizing your emails is an integral part of quick access.
 And, we will see what are the take of Gmail and Outlook on this aspect.

 Being frank, Outlook.com does not offer many options for email categorization.
-As we said, all your emails will appear on the single page.
-The only option you have in the interface is a colour-based categorization.
-You can add email messages into categories such as Red, Yellow, Orange, Green and Blue.
+As we said, all your emails will appear on a single page.
+The only option you have in the interface is a color-based categorization.
+You can add email messages into categories such as Red, Yellow, Orange, Green, and Blue.
 You can, however, create new folders in Outlook and move emails into those.
 Apart from these basic features, there aren’t any notable categorization features in Outlook.

 Conclusively, it’s clear that Gmail has better options of email categorization.
 And the features of Outlook.com are not even nearby those of Gmail.